Romsey is a small market

 Mottisfont Abbey - National

-Trust property with nationally renowned rose
+Trust property with nationally renowned rose collection

 Paultons Park - Children's

 summer and is held in Romsey's Memorial Park.
 There

 is music performed by local schools, a variety of